 (c) The suction pipe connection shall be 36 inches above the level of the grade where the vehicle wheels will be located when the cistern is in use.

-(d) Suction piping shall be supported on top of the tank and to the bottom of the cistern with a space of eight inches from the floor of the tank to prevent vertical or horizontal movement, using non-corrosive hardware.
+(d) Suction piping shall be supported on top of the tank and to the bottom of the cistern with a space of eight inches from the floor of the tank to prevent vertical or horizontal movement, using noncorrosive hardware.
 Supports at top of tank shall be located so as not to be affected by frost.

 (e) The bottom of the suction pipe to the pumper connection shall not exceed 14 feet vertical distance.